-Remarkably V Sattui produces well over 60 wines annually – spread out over approximately 50,000 cases.
+Remarkably V Sattui produces well over 60 wines annually – diversified over approximately 50,000 cases.
 With such a wide variety of wines, they have nearly a wine for every palate and every taste!
-In many cases, they take a single varietal and then introduce various styled wines based on that one grape.
-Take their Riesling for example, they produce several off dry wines from this varietal, a dry Riesling and a dessert styled wine.
+In many cases, they take a single variety and then introduce various styled wines based on that one grape.
+Take their Riesling for example, they produce several off dry wines from this variety, a dry Riesling and a dessert styled wine.
 With nearly 900 acres of planted vineyards in their portfolio, 70% of which comes from their estate owned vineyards they have plenty of terroir to choose from.
-Their vineyards are focused in the Napa Valley but they also have property in neighboring Solano, Sonoma and further to the north, Mendocino County.
+Their vineyards are focused on Napa Valley, but they also have property in neighboring Sonoma County and further to the north, Mendocino County.

-V Sattui makes several premium Cabernet Sauvignons – sourced from several of their vineyards, all in Napa.
-These aren’t unknown vineyards either – the Morisoli Vineyard is right next to the vineyard that the semi-cult Scarecrow Wine sources from, they have a Mt.
-Veeder Cabernet from their property in the southern part of this appellation, the Vittorio Vineyard is on site, and a Preston Vineyard (in the heart of Rutherford).
+V Sattui makes several premium Cabernet Sauvignons sourced from several of their vineyards, all in Napa Valley.
+These aren’t unknown vineyards either; the historic Morisoli Vineyard is adjacent to the vineyard that the semi-cult producer Scarecrow sources from, they produce a Mt.
+Veeder Cabernet Sauvignon from the Hibbard Ranch property in the southern part of this appellation, Vittorio’s Vineyard next to the winery and the Preston Vineyard (in the heart of Rutherford).

-In a break from what has been traditionally a form of the same label used on all their wines (the classic V Sattui label that one instantly recognizes across their wine portfolio) – the Paradiso features a bright and lively artistic label – an Italian artist and friend of Dario’s created the painting that was used for this label.
-This is one of their premium wines – a Bordeaux style blend.
-The 2009 vintage shows high toned red fruit aromas on the bouquet – red cherry, cranberry, red currant – with some holiday spices and a hint of white pepper.
+In a break from what has been traditionally a form of the same label used on all their wines (the classic V Sattui label that one instantly recognizes across their wine portfolio), the Paradiso features a bright and lively artistic label.
+An Italian artist and friend of Dario’s created the painting that was used for this label.
+This is one of their premium wines and is a Bordeaux style blend.
+The 2009 V Sattui Paradiso offers high toned red fruit aromas on the bouquet including red cherry, cranberry and red currant with some holiday spices and a hint of white pepper.
 It has a soft entry but quickly builds in structure leaving both fruit and lingering tannins for some time on the finish.

-It is rare when you can visit a Napa winery and try more than one sweet wine (assuming the Napa winery even makes a dessert wine).
+It is rare when you can visit a Napa Valley based winery and try more than one sweet wine; by numbers most Napa wineries do not produce dessert wines.
 V Sattui makes a number of dessert wines and wines that are off-dry (slightly sweet).
-They also have made vintage ports as well as a Solera style port (non vintage) in which some wine is blended from barrels containing previous vintages dating all the way back to when the first vintage of this wine was made.
+They also have made vintage ports as well as a Solera style port (non-vintage) in which some wine is blended from barrels containing previous vintages dating all the way back to when the first vintage of this wine was made.

-V Sattui runs one of the finer deli’s in Napa – focusing on Italian foods, wines, olive oils, cheeses and pastries among other products.
+V Sattui runs one of the finer delis in all of Napa Valley – focusing on Italian foods, wines, olive oils, cheeses and pastries among other products.
 A little more unusual is their tasty, “formaggio con carciofo” or in English, Artichoke Cream Cheese.
 We always love their marinated artichoke hearts.

 V Sattui also runs a commercial kitchen located just north of the winery.
-Here they produce a variety of hand crafted products including their delicious Bresaola – an Italian styled cured/dried meat.
-This is a top round of meat and its style of aging originates from northern Italy.
-V Sattui produces several types of Bresaolo – a 30 day aged and a 90 day aged.
-Another 60 days provides some remarkable differences between the two produces.
+Here they produce a variety of hand-crafted products including their delicious Bresaola – an Italian styled cured/dried meat.
+This is a top round of meat, and its style of aging originates from northern Italy.
+V Sattui produces several types of Bresaolo – a 30 day aged, and a 90-day aged.
+Another 60 days provides some remarkable differences between the two products.
 The longer aged Bresaolo is noticeably darker and has a noticeable richer depth of flavor.

-A new product at the time of this review is the Crema di Lardo – a product essentially made from rich pork fat.
+A newer product is their Crema di Lardo, a product essentially made from rich pork fat.
 This may not sound appealing but when it is aged with a variety of herbs, a touch of vinegar and rosemary – the final product is more than savory.
 Spread it on one of the long baguettes they sell here, add a slice of the Bresaolo and you have an irresistible tasty snack!

 For more information about V Sattui wines, events, tasting and more, please visit: www.vsattui.com